ataschz/ataschz/README.md

 [![Follow on X](https://img.shields.io/twitter/url?label=Follow&style=social&url=https%3A%2F%2Ftwitter.com%2Fintent%2Ffollow%3Fscreen_name%3Dataschz)](https://twitter.com/intent/follow?screen_name=ataschz)
 [![GitHub followers](https://img.shields.io/github/followers/ataschz?label=Follow&style=social)](https://github.com/ataschz?tab=followers)

-I'm **Ata**, working at [Aries Solutions] as a Full Remote **Product Engineer** from 🇦🇷 Argentina.
+I'm **Ata**, an experienced Full-Stack Engineer specializing in the implementation of commerce solutions from 🇦🇷 Argentina.
+I work with technologies such as TypeScript, AWS, and leading platforms like Commercetools and Shopify.

-I'm highly interested in creating AI tools and conducting experiments in VR.
-So, if you are also interested, let's stay in touch through [X][twitter] and keep up with my experiments and thoughts!
+I have a strong interest in industries like Crypto, Logistics, Fintech, and Development Tools.

 #### What are you looking for?